 Tip: If you are unsure about taking a ride with a stranger, read through the reviews that other passengers have left.

 Europe is blessed with several budget airlines – it is rare that I had to pay more than €50 to get anywhere within Europe, be it from London to Barcelona or Berlin to Istanbul.
 Flights can be ridiculously cheap (the best deal I’ve personally found was a flight from London to Cornwall for £1!), and for some distances, say the UK to Italy or Portugal to Sweden, it simply makes sense to take a cheap flight instead of spending two days on trains or buses.
 It can be a bit tricky to find out which airlines cover the destination you’re planning to visit, but Google Flights has become much better in including budget airlines recently – much better than Skyscanner even – and most other flight comparison websites don’t include budget airlines at all.
-A quick search on Whichbudget usually reveals which airlines cover the route you’re planning to take, and this guide on budget flying within Europe by Rick Steves also has some great information, plus a list of all European low-cost carriers.
+A quick search on Whichbudget usually reveals which airlines cover the route you’re planning to take, and Scott’s Cheap Flights has a comprehensive guide to the best and worst budget airlines in Europe.

 Cheap holiday package deals in Europe